oritzadok/terraform-argocd-eks/README.md

 ### Delete:
 - Navigate to terraform/ directory and execute `terraform destroy -auto-approve`
-- Delete the AWS ELBs created for the cluster services
+- Delete the AWS ELBs created for the cluster services (better to delete the ArgoCD application for proper resource cleanup)